sei-jed-10/W08D02-React-State/07-Quiz.md

 4. In the component class' `render()` method;  you only need it if you are changing any initial configurations for that class.

 **Answer**
+> 2. At the top of the component class; you only need it if you are changing any initial configurations for that class.

 <br><br>